Start of the Semester Priorities

 - Go to office hours, ask questions, and talk with instructors to make the course material more alive.

 - Anticipate, preview and review continuously in your courses.
-When you get exams and papers back discuss them thoroughly with your instructor or TA.
+When you get exams and papers back discuss them thoroughly with your instructor or Graduate Student Instructor (GSI).
 Studying for final examinations begins now!

 - Develop a network of resources.
 Make a list of phone numbers and email addresses of your faculty, TA's, advisers, tutors and at least 1 other student from each class.